avishkar13/Medcare-AI-Forecast/express-backend/doc/dashboard.api.md

 Mounted at `/api/dashboard` (`src/routes/dashboard_route.ts`).
 All routes are `GET`, open, and rate limited on the `read` tier.

+Shared conventions — response envelope, error codes, headers and rate limits — are in [`conventions.api.md`](conventions.api.md) and not repeated here.

 ## Route status

 | Route | Answers | Status |